Walking Between Disney’s Polynesian Village Resort and the Transportation and Ticket Center

 You’ll take the same walkway from the TTC to the Polynesian.
 However, when you reach the resort, you’ll stay to the left toward the resort’s parking lot.
 This path continues in front of Pago Pago.
 Signs indicate the walkway to reach the bus stop.

-It’s pretty straightforward once you get there.
+Once you get there, it’s pretty straightforward.
 But I walk this pathway regularly, and nine times out of ten, I run into guests standing in this area, trying to decide which way to go.

 A good way to remember you’re on the right track is to notice the monorail tracks running overhead.
 You’ll walk underneath them to the bus stop, and if you like, you can stay on this path to the Great Ceremonial House’s main entrance.